Monday, 16 March 2026

 Back in the Day

-The Knight Cup is the Dorset county pairs championship, a one day event where nowadays it is a struggle to get more than eight tables.
+When clearing out my loft recently I came across a tatty old notebook where I used to record interesting hands.
+Here are a few examples from over 40 years ago in the Knight Cup.
+This is now the Dorset county pairs championship, a one day event where it is a struggle to get more than eight tables.
 Back in the 1980s it was a different story; the local EBU county (Southern Counties) covered Hampshire, Wiltshire and Dorset, and the Knight Cup involved heats at local clubs and two semi-finals before a ten table final.
 Just reaching the final was no mean achievement.

-When clearing out my loft recently I discovered a tatty old notebook where I used to record interesting hands.
 This was an example of our good fortune from that Knight Cup final.

 In the 21st century I would make an immediate splinter bid 4 over 1♠, but back then we played it as some form of Swiss.
 It didn't matter as I was able to show my hand type on the next round.
 I should have redoubled 4♣ to show first round control, but we ended up in the right spot.
-The slam made with an overtrick for an outright top and helped us to keep the cup.
+The slam made with an overtrick for an outright top and helped us to keep hold of the cup.

 Tuesday, 3 February 2026